nishan9/Sudoku/README.md

 ### Better algorithms

 Through further research I discovered more efficient algorithms that appear to solve sudoku.
 An algorithm that appears to work particularly well is through presenting sudoku as an **Exact Cover Problem** and solving it with **Donald Knuth's Algorithm X**.
-Exact cover, as the name suggests, is about finding a solution (combination) so that each of the element is covered exactly once (G, 2011).
+Exact cover is way of generalising a problem (such as sudoku) to solve it with algorithms such as Algorithm X to find all solutions (G, 2011).

 ## Bibliography